 Where in the world do our recyclables travel once they leave ACC?

-Plastics #3-7 is sold to Greenmine Inc. in Atlanta, Georgia.
+- Greenmine Inc., Atlanta, Georgia.
 Product: recycled resin for a variety of new products.

 Expenses & Revenue